 Zuora is competing in this space with products like Stripe or Salesforce Billing (NYSE:CRM).

-As you can see below, Zuora's revenue growth has been solid over the last year, growing from quarterly revenue of $74.9 million, to $86.4 million.
+As you can see below, Zuora's revenue growth has been measured over the last year, growing from quarterly revenue of $77.2 million, to $89.2 million.

-Analysts covering the company are expecting the revenues to grow 10.3% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 11.9% over the next twelve months, although estimates are likely to change post earnings.

 Large Customers Growth

-You can see below that at the end of the quarter Zuora reported 694 enterprise customers paying more than $100,000 annually, an increase of 17 on last quarter.
-That is quite a bit more contract wins than last quarter but also quite a bit below what we have typically seen over the last year, suggesting that the company may be reinvigorating growth.
+You can see below that at the end of the quarter Zuora reported 720 enterprise customers paying more than $100,000 annually, an increase of 26 on last quarter.
+That is quite a bit more contract wins than last quarter and quite a bit above what we have typically seen lately, demonstrating that the business itself has good sales momentum.
+We've no doubt shareholders will take this as an indication that the company's go-to-market strategy is working very well.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Zuora's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 108% in Q2.
-That means even if they didn't win any new customers, Zuora would have grown its revenue 8% year on year.
+Zuora's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 110% in Q3.
+That means even if they didn't win any new customers, Zuora would have grown its revenue 10% year on year.
 Significantly up from the last quarter, this a decent retention rate and it shows us that not only Zuora's customers stick around but at least some of them get increasing value from its software over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Zuora's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 58.3% in Q2.
+Zuora's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 59.9% in Q3.

-That means that for every $1 in revenue the company had $0.58 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.
+That means that for every $1 in revenue the company had $0.59 left to spend on developing new products, marketing & sales and the general administrative overhead.
+While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.

-With a market capitalization of $2 billion Zuora is among smaller companies, but its more than $200.9 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+With a market capitalization of $2.46 billion Zuora is among smaller companies, but its more than $203.3 million in cash and positive free cash flow over the last twelve months give us confidence that Zuora has the resources it needs to pursue a high growth business strategy.

 We were very impressed how strongly Zuora accelerated the rate of new contract wins this quarter.
-And we were also glad to see the improvement in net revenue retention rate.
-On the other hand, revenue growth is overall a bit slower these days and gross margin deteriorated a little.
-Overall, we think this was still a really good quarter, that should leave shareholders feeling very positive.
-The company is up 7.2% on the results and currently trades at $17.55 per share.
+And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
+On the other hand, revenue growth is overall still a bit slower these days.
+Overall, we think this was a really good quarter, that should leave shareholders feeling very positive.
+The company is up 3.03% on the results and currently trades at $19 per share.

 Is Now The Time?

 Zuora may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We cheer for everyone who is making the lives of others easier through technology, but in case of Zuora we will be cheering from the sidelines.
 Its revenue growth has been weak.
-And on top of that, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.
+And while its customers spend noticeably more each year, which is great to see, unfortunately gross margins show its business model is much less lucrative than the best software businesses.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.